 Correlations between molecular phylogenetics and morphological traits

-The phylogenetic analyses presented here are in accordance with previous studies (Gottschling et al. 2005a, 2012; Gu et al. 2013a; Gottschling and Söhner 2013): The E/Pe-clade is reliably monophyletic and segregates into three lineages.
-Strikingly, such three lineages clades can be assigned toare compatible to differences in composition and ornamentation of the coccoid cell wall (Fig. 11): Ensiculifera is characterised by calcareous coccoid cells of various shapes with an operculum corresponding to a single plate equivalent (Matsuoka et al. 1990; Montresor et al. 1993; Gottschling et al. 2005a; Li et al. 2015b); Pentapharsodinium comprises organic-walled coccoid cells, centrifugal processes of similar length and termination and an apical split as archaeopyle (Gu et al. 2013b; Kobayashi and Matsuoka 1995); Matsuokaea, gen. nov., exhibits smooth, organic-walled coccoid cells with an unknown archaeopyle.
-In the phylogenetic tree based on ITS-based sequences, an undetermined species of Pentapharsodinium (strain SSND22 from China) produces a coccoid cell characterised by short organic processes on the surface.
+The phylogenetic analyses presented here accord with previous studies (Gottschling et al. 2005a, 2012; Gu et al. 2013a; Gottschling and Söhner 2013): the E/Pe-clade is reliably monophyletic and segregates into three lineages.
+Strikingly, the three lineages are characterised by differences in the coccoid cell’s wall composition and/or ornamentation (Fig. 11): Ensiculifera is characterised by calcareous coccoid cells of various shapes with an operculum corresponding to a single plate equivalent (Matsuoka et al. 1990; Montresor et al. 1993; Gottschling et al. 2005a; Li et al. 2015b); Pentapharsodinium comprises organic-walled coccoid cells, centrifugal processes of similar length and termination, and an apical split as an archaeopyle (Gu et al. 2013b; Kobayashi and Matsuoka 1995); and Matsuokaea, gen. nov., exhibits smooth, organic-walled coccoid cells with an unknown archaeopyle.
+In the phylogenetic tree based on ITS-based sequences, an undetermined species of Pentapharsodinium (EU728696; strain SSND22 from China) produces a coccoid cell characterised by short organic-walled processes on the surface.
 As the coccoid cell is morphologically similar to those of P. dalei and P. imariense, comb. nov.
-(Gu and Wang 2007), this so far unnamed species can be assigned to Pentapharsodinium.
+(Gu and Wang 2007), this unnamed species can be assigned to Pentapharsodinium.

-Ensiculiferaceae, fam. nov., are distinct from the other calcareous dinophytes because of their morphology: It is particularly the number of cingular plates that distinguishes species of Ensiculifera, Matsuokaea, gen. nov., and Pentapharsodinium with five such plates from most other Thoracosphaeraceae that have six cingular plates (Dale 1978; Fensome et al. 1993).
-The distinctiveness is also expressed by recent molecular phylogenetics showing a closer relationship of Ensiculiferaceae, fam. nov., not with the other Thoracosphaeraceae but with an ecologically heterogeneous assemblage comprising Blastodinium, Kryptoperidiniaceae and Zooxanthella (Gottschling and McLean 2013; Gottschling et al. 2017; Kretschmann et al. 2018a).
-Strikingly, all such organisms share five cingular plates (Probert et al. 2014; Kretschmann et al. 2018a; Skovgaard and Salomonsen 2009), which may render additional support for their close relationship with Ensiculiferaceae, fam. nov.
-Peridiniaceae (in a strict sense) also have three intercalary plates and five cingular plates, but they can be distinguished from the Ensiculiferaceae, fam. nov., based on habitat preference (freshwater versus marine). in molecular phylogenetics and this distinction is also expressed in the molecular trees.
-For all the above reasons, we propose the erection of Ensiculiferaceae, fam. nov., within the Peridiniales for the species of the E/Pe-clade (see below).
+Members of the Ensiculiferaceae have a morphology distinct from other calcareous dinophytes.
+Most notably, Ensiculifera, Matsuokaea, gen. nov., and Pentapharsodinium have five cingular plates, which distinguishes them from most other members of the Thoracosphaeraceae, which have six cingular plates (Dale 1978; Fensome et al. 1993).
+Their distinctiveness is also expressed by recent molecular phylogenetics, which show a closer relationship of Ensiculiferaceae not with the other Thoracosphaeraceae but to an ecologically heterogeneous assemblage comprising of Blastodinium, Kryptoperidiniaceae and Zooxanthella (Gottschling and McLean 2013; Gottschling et al. 2017; Kretschmann et al. 2018a); strikingly, these taxa also have five cingular plates (Probert et al. 2014; Kretschmann et al. 2018a; Skovgaard and Salomonsen 2009), supporting a close relationship with the Ensiculiferaceae, The Peridiniaceae (in a strict sense: Gottschling et al. 2017) also have three intercalary plates and five cingular plates, but can be distinguished from the Ensiculiferaceae based on habitat preference (freshwater versus marine).
+Furthermore, the position of Ensiculiferaceae is distinct from Peridiniaceae and other peridinialean dinophytes in molecular phylogenetics (Fig. 11).
+Thus, we propose the erection of Ensiculiferaceae, fam. nov., within the Peridiniales for the species of the E/Pe-clade (see below).

-Usually, the thecal plate pattern with highly diverse arrangements and plate shapes is considered indicative to identify and classify armoured dinophytes at different taxonomic levels (Taylor 1980; Fensome et al. 1993).
-However, thecate cells of Ensiculiferaceae, fam. nov., have indistinguishable tabulation patterns, although the ornamentation might be different.
-It is, thus, the morphology of the coccoid cells that is indicative for a straightforward taxonomic delimitation within Ensiculiferaceae, fam. nov., additionally to sequence diagnostics.
-The phenomenon of a greater diversification regarding the coccoid in comparison to the monadoid cells applies for a number of dinophyte lineages such as Gonyaulacaceae, Protoperidiniaceae and Thoracosphaeraceae (Wall and Dale 1968; Ellegaard et al. 2003; Elbrächter et al. 2008; Matsuoka and Head 2013; Li et al. 2015a, 2015b; Shin et al. 2014).
-The morphological features of coccoid cells assigned to Ensiculiferaceae, fam. nov., are summarised in Table 1 (Gu et al. 2013b; Kobayashi and Matsuoka 1995; Dale 1977; Li et al. 2015b; Matsuoka et al. 1990; Montresor et al. 1993).
-However, it must be emphasised that we still suffer from scarce knowledge of coccoid cell diversity and not to mention their function(s).
+Usually, the tabulation, with its highly diverse arrangements and plate shapes, is considered diagnostic of groups of armoured dinophytes at different taxonomic levels (Taylor 1980; Fensome et al. 1993).
+However, thecate cells of taxa within the Ensiculiferaceae have indistinguishable tabulation patterns, although the ornamentation might be different.
+Thus, the morphology of the coccoid cells has to be used to determine taxa within the Ensiculiferaceae in addition to diagnostic sequences.
+A greater diversification of the coccoid cells compared to the thecate cells applies in other dinophyte lineages, such as the Gonyaulacaceae, Protoperidiniaceae and Thoracosphaeraceae (Wall and Dale 1968; Ellegaard et al. 2003; Elbrächter et al. 2008; Matsuoka and Head 2013; Li et al. 2015a, 2015b; Shin et al. 2014).
+The morphological features of coccoid cells assigned to Ensiculiferaceae, are summarised in Table 1 (Gu et al. 2013b; Kobayashi and Matsuoka 1995; Dale 1977; Li et al. 2015b; Matsuoka et al. 1990; Montresor et al. 1993).
+However, coccoid cell diversity and function(s) are still poorly understood.